-The coursework and the field experience segments of the Preliminary Teacher Credential are delivered in a prescribed sequence.
-An educational foundation course is followed by four methods-related courses.
-These methods courses are accompanied by two early field experiences in the public school system and the first two task-segments of the Teaching Performance Assessment (TPA), a state mandated interactive examination that must be passed prior to recommendation for a credential.
-When candidates demonstrate the required program competencies, including all prerequisites, content and pedagogy coursework with a 3.0 or higher cumulative grade point average, and successful completion of the first two TPA tasks, they may begin their student teaching placements and the culminating seminar course.
-Throughout this portion of the program's sequence, the final two task-segments of the TPA are completed and evaluated.
+An educational foundation course is followed by four methods-related courses and a foundations of literacy course.
+When candidates demonstrate the required program competencies, including all prerequisites, content and pedagogy coursework with a 3.0 or higher cumulative grade point average, they may begin their student teaching placements and the culminating seminar course.
+Throughout this portion of the program's sequence, CalTPA Cycle 1 and 2 are completed and evaluated.

-The use of educational technology is incorporated in all courses, field experiences and TPA segments, as are the theory and skills needed to effectively teach English Learners and diverse student populations.
+The use of educational technology is incorporated in all courses, field experiences and CalTPA cyles, as are the theory and skills needed to effectively teach English Learners and diverse student populations.